-The State's Social Bonds designation reflects the use of proceeds of the Series B Bonds and Series D Bonds in a manner that the State believes follows the spirit of the "Social Bond Principles" as promulgated by the International Capital Market Association ("ICMA") and updated most recently in June 2020.
+The State has designated the Series B Bonds as "Social Bonds" based on the use of proceeds for education-related purposes.
+The State's Social Bonds designation reflects the use of proceeds of the Series B Bonds in a manner that the State believes follows the spirit of the "Social Bond Principles" as promulgated by the International Capital Market Association ("ICMA") and updated most recently in June 2021.
 The Social Bond Principles include project categories for the most commonly used types of projects (defined as "Social Projects") supported by or expected to be supported by the social bond market.
 Social Projects include access to essential services including education.
-In addition, by reference to the ICMA's "Green and Social Bonds: High-Level Mapping to the Sustainable Development Goals," the State further believes that the State's Social Bonds designation reflects the use of the proceeds of the Series B Bonds and Series D Bonds in a manner that is consistent with "Goal 4: Quality Education" of the United Nations 17 Sustainable Development Goals (the "UNSDGs").
-The State believes that the State's school construction and related programs described in Appendix I-D, including the determination of a priority list for school construction projects, furthers the access to education.
+In addition, by reference to the ICMA's "Green and Social Bonds: High-Level Mapping to the Sustainable Development Goals," the State further believes that the State's Social Bonds designation reflects the use of the proceeds of the Series B Bonds in a manner that is consistent with "Goal 4: Quality Education" of the United Nations 17 Sustainable Development Goals (the "UNSDGs").
+The State believes that the State's school construction program described below, including the determination of a priority list for school construction projects, furthers the access to education.